Best Practices for Writing Clean JavaScript Code

 Efficient error handling in JavaScript is essential for creating robust applications.
 Properly managing errors can prevent your program from crashing and provide a better user experience.
 Here are some best practices for handling errors in your JavaScript code.

 • Use try-catch blocks to handle errors gracefully.
-This enables you to catch exceptions and take appropriate action instead of letting the error propagate and potentially crash your application.
+This allows you to catch exceptions and take appropriate action instead of letting the error propagate and potentially crash your application.

 try {